 Choose whether to go long or short on gold

-When you start trading gold or gold-linked assets via spread bets and CFDs, you’ll be able to choose between buying and selling the market – also known as going long or short.
+When you start trading gold or gold-linked assets via CFDs, you’ll be able to choose between buying and selling the market – also known as going long or short.
 You’d buy if you expected the asset’s price to rise in a given timeframe, and you’d sell if you thought its price was going to decline.